-11. Secure top tray to bottom tray with four M5 screws (two on each side).
+11. Secure top tray to bottom tray with 4 M5 screws (two on each side).

-See Installing the Rack Mount on page 177 for installing the bracket assembly onto a rack.
+See Rack Mount Installation for installing the bracket assembly onto a rack.

 4-Slot Battery Chargers Rack Installation

 Use the Rack/Wall Mount Bracket to mount four 4-Slot Battery Chargers on a rack.
 When installing on a rack, first assemble the bracket and chargers and then install the assembly on the rack.